Places of interest in the surrounding area

 Saarlouis

-Many Saarlanders consider Saarlouis to be the local capital.
-No wonder, then, that it was the darling of the Sun King, Louis XIV!
-He gave his sun symbol to the city’s coat of arms and allowed the city to be reinforced by the military engineer, Vauban, to secure the northern border of France.
-Many remnants of the fortifications can still be marvelled at today.
-The widely-known old town is the centre of the lively city life.
-Numerous businesses and countless cafés are awaiting your visit.
+Many Saarlanders regard Saarlouis as their secret capital.
+No wonder, as she was already the favorite of the Sun King Louis XIV!
+He gave his sun symbol for the city’s coat of arms and had the city extended by fortress builder Vauban to secure the northern border of France.
+Many remains of the fortifications can still be admired today.
+The well-known old town is the center of the lively city life.
+Numerous stores and countless cafés await your visit.
 Immerse yourself in the French flair of Saarlouis.

-(Travel time from the Linslerhof: 10 minutes; visit time: 1 – 4 hours)
+(Travel time from Linslerhof: 10 minutes; visiting time: 1 – 4 hours)

 To the website